 CO2 cartridges are small cylinders of carbon dioxide, originally made for seltzer siphons.
 With a suitable adaptor, they can be used to inflate bicycle tires.
 When everything goes well, this is the fastest way to inflate a tire.
 They're also the lightest and most portable inflation device available, so they're fairly popular among competitive cyclists.

-The downsides of CO2 cartridges are that they are expensive and wasteful, and that each cartridge is normally only good for inflating one tire one time.
-While a few of the cartridge systems do permit controlled release of CO2, most of them are "all or nothing" designs, so you can't use them for topping off a slightly soft tire.
+The downsides of cartridges are that they are expensive and wasteful, and that each cartridge is normally only good for inflating one tire one time.
+Also, CO2 seeps out much faster than air: a tire which needs pumping up only weekly if inflated with air will go soft in a day or two if inlfated with CO2.
+While a few cartridge systems do permit controlled release of CO2, most of them are "all or nothing" designs, so you can't use them for topping off a slightly soft tire.
 If you carry only one cartridge and get two flats on the same ride, you may be in for a long walk.
 We advise against relying on CO2 cartridges except in competition.

 Compressors are a popular alternative, when available.
 Most gas stations will have a compressor available, either for free or coin-operated.
 While these are convenient, they can also be dangerous.
 If you use a gas-station compressor, you risk blowing the tire off the rim, so you need to be extra-careful, and use a separate, hand-held pressure gauge, too.
 The problem with using gas-station compressors for bicycle tires is that the volume of a bicycle tire is so much smaller than that of a car tire, so the bicycle tire inflates too quickly.